Voices of Solaris

 Katherine Wayman, alto

 Katherine received a Bachelor of Arts degree in music from Vassar College and an M.Phil in musicology from the University of Cambridge, studying voice and 16th century music.
 A native Washingtonian, her love of choral music was fostered in the Gospel and Madrigal choirs of the DC public schools she attended.
 She sang with the Choral Arts Society of Washington before going to medical school at the University of Virginia.
-She is a clinical neurologist with the University of Vermont Medical Center.
+She is a neurologist with the University of Vermont Medical Center.
 She joined Solaris in 2018.

 Linda Wheeler, soprano

 Linda has been active in choral singing since her school days, and has studied vocal technique with several teachers, most recently with Sarah Cullins.
-In addition to being a charter member of Solaris, Linda also sings with Bella Voce (since 2004), Cantiamo (2009), Vermont Symphony Orchestra Chorus, and College Street Congregational Church.
+In addition to being a charter member of Solaris, Linda also sings with Bella Voce (since 2004), Cantiamo (2009), Vermont Symphony Orchestra Chorus, and College Street Congregational Church

 Gail Whitehouse, soprano